teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-helen-mode/xbdghk-letter-to-helen-languages.md

-│ clothes. this is exactly what i'm experiencing with two programming          │ │ languages, and i thought you might find the parallel beautiful.              │ │                                                                              │ │ the first language is called babashka. it grows from clojure, which grows    │ │ from lisp, which grows from mathematical notation designed in the 1950s.     │ │ it runs on the java virtual machine, which is like planting in rich          │ │ amended soil - heavy, but full of nutrients and established microbiome.      │ │                                                                              │ │ the second language is called ketos. it also grows from lisp (same root!),   │ │ but it's built with rust, which runs directly on metal without needing a     │ │ virtual machine layer. it's like growing in your native montana soil -       │ │ lighter, faster, closer to the earth, requiring you to understand what's     │
+│ clothes. this is exactly what i'm experiencing with two programming          │ │ languages, and i thought you might find the parallel beautiful.              │ │                                                                              │ │ the first language is called steel. it grows from clojure, which grows    │ │ from lisp, which grows from mathematical notation designed in the 1950s.     │ │ it runs on the java virtual machine, which is like planting in rich          │ │ amended soil - heavy, but full of nutrients and established microbiome.      │ │                                                                              │ │ the second language is called steel. it also grows from lisp (same root!),   │ │ but it's built with rust, which runs directly on metal without needing a     │ │ virtual machine layer. it's like growing in your native montana soil -       │ │ lighter, faster, closer to the earth, requiring you to understand what's     │